New Kingdom (band): Musical style

 New Kingdom was praised for its unique sound and performance style.
 New Kingdom's musical style combines elements of hard rock, psychedelic music, funk, and blues.
 The group's live performances featured a disc jockey and live instrumentation by a guitarist, a drummer, and a percussionist, as well as a masked dancer.
 For the Paradise Don't Come Cheap tour, both Furlow and John Medeski played guitars for the band.
 The lyrical content of Nosaj and Sebastian is often abstract and ranges from autobiographical subjects to science-fiction fantasies.
 References made by the band range from Bruce Lee and Super Fly to the folklore of Paul Bunyan.
 Nosaj and Sebastian's rhymes are often unintelligible.

 Sebastian was previously a member of some local hardcore punk bands, and Nosaj was primarily influenced by Curtis Mayfield.
 The San Diego Union-Tribune writer Jeff Niesel described New Kingdom's music as a cross between Wu-Tang Clan and the Jon Spencer Blues Explosion, while Allmusic's Bret Love compared the group to Beastie Boys and Onyx.
 The New York Times writer Jon Pareles compared New Kingdom to rap-rock fusions by artists such as Run-D.M.C., Public Enemy, Anthrax, Cypress Hill, and Wu-Tang Clan.
+MTV News said that "New Kingdom make rap rock hard as hell by mixing acid noise with funky, pea soup-thick beats and detective show horns".
 In his review of Paradise Don't Come Cheap, Allmusic writer Ned Raggett wrote, "[The group's sound compares with] a Goodie Mob/Bubba Sparxxx collaboration produced by the RZA—or, say, Eminem's "Square Dance" completely gone to hell—well before its time" and concluded that the only easy comparison between New Kingdom and another musical act is Wu-Tang Clan.